Cyrus Edwin Dallin: Early life and education

+Career

-In 1883, he entered a competition to sculpt an equestrian statue of Paul Revere for Boston, Massachusetts.
+In 1883, Dallin entered a competition to sculpt an equestrian statue of Paul Revere for Boston, Massachusetts.
 He won the competition and received a contract, but six versions of his model were rejected.
 The fifth model was not accepted because of fundraising problems.
 The seventh version was accepted in 1939 and the full-size statue was unveiled in 1940.

 Dallin converted to Unitarianism and initially turned down the offer to sculpt the angel Moroni for the spire of the LDS Church's Salt Lake Temple.
 He later accepted the commission and, after finishing the statue said, "My angel Moroni brought me nearer to God than anything I ever did."
 His statue became a symbol for the LDS Church and was the model for other angel Moroni statues on the spires of LDS Church temples.

-In Boston, Dallin became a colleague of Augustus St. Gaudens and a close friend of John Singer Sargent.
+In Boston, Dallin became a colleague of Augustus St. Gaudens and a close friend of painters John Singer Sargent and William McGregor Paxton with whom he played baseball for the St. Botolph Club.
 He married Vittoria Colonna Murray in 1891 and returned to Utah to work on The Angel Moroni (1893).
 He taught for a year at the Drexel Institute in Philadelphia, Pennsylvania, while completing his Sir Isaac Newton (1895) for the Library of Congress.
 In 1897, he traveled to Paris, and studied with Jean Dampt.
+In 1889 and 1890 he developed a friendship with prominent European painter Rosa Bonheur.
+Together they traveled to Neuilly outside of Paris to sketch the animals and cast of Buffalo Bill Cody's Wild West Show at their encampment.

 He entered a Don Quixote statuette in the Salon of 1897, and The Medicine Man in the Salon of 1899 and the Exposition Universelle (1900).
 The couple moved to Arlington, Massachusetts, in 1900, where they established their residence and raised three sons.

-At the 1904 Summer Olympics in St. Louis, Missouri, Dallin competed in archery, winning the bronze medal in the team competition.
+At the 1904 Summer Olympics in St. Louis, Dallin competed in archery, winning the bronze medal in the team competition.
 He finished ninth in the Double American round and 12th in the Double York round.

-From 1899 to 1941, he was a member of the faculty of Massachusetts Normal Art School (now the Massachusetts College of Art and Design) where his more notable students included Bashka Paeff, Vincent Schofield Wickham and Ruth Johnston Surez.
+From 1899 to 1941, he was a member of the faculty of Massachusetts Normal Art School, now the Massachusetts College of Art and Design, where his more notable students included Bashka Paeff, Vincent Schofield Wickham and Ruth Johnston Surez.
 In 1912, he was elected to the National Academy of Design as an Associate member and became a full Academician in 1930.
-He also was a member of the National Sculpture Society and the National Association of Arts and Letters, as well as an associate at the at the National Academy of Design.
+He also was a member of the National Sculpture Society and the National Association of Arts and Letters, as well as an associate at the National Academy of Design.